 There may be some opportunities to attend with a faculty/staff of the GATP in covering an outreach area football, or other athletic events.
 These are voluntary.
 If you are an LAT, there are external opportunities for employment, but all of these activities are beyond SFA and require you to purchase part-time liability insurance separate from the GATP's required policy.
+Students eligible for employment as an LAT may work, but must ensure all program requirements are first priority.
+Missing assigned clinical experience practices or games to work an external employment opportunity is not allowed.
 No ATS are permitted to travel with you while providing these services.
-You also may not wear any clothing with the SFA Sports Medicine logo and no ATS are permitted to travel with you while providing these services.
+You also may not wear any university issued clothing with and no ATS are permitted to travel with you while providing these services.